hl2659/c2q-express/README.md

 2. output_files contains 3 files in the format "nctids".txt which is the output of criteria fetch step
 3. criteria.txt is the input file to the criteria parse step

+## Updating ctkb database
-- Inserting New trials as per ec_all_criteria_table with the use of mapping text file Use insertion_all_criteria.py to accomplish this task with the help of the following arguments --hostname (give local or server hostname) If it is you local pc, this can be localhost --database_name (name of database where the table is stored) e.g. ctkb
+Inserting New trials as per ec_all_criteria_table format into the ec_all_criteria table with the use of mapping text file Use insertion_all_criteria.py to accomplish this task with the help of the following arguments --hostname (give local or server hostname) If it is you local pc, this can be localhost --database_name (name of database where the table is stored) e.g. ctkb